lexach91/algorithm-visualizer/README.md

 ![Maze with spiral pattern screenshot](assets/documentation/spiral-maze.png)

-6. Maze recursive division: The maze on the grid will be generated using recursive division algorithm.
+6. Maze recursive division: The maze on the grid will be generated using the recursive division algorithm.

 ![Maze recursive division screenshot](assets/documentation/recursive-maze.png)